MicrosoftDocs/SupportArticles-docs/support/windows-client/group-policy/group-membership-changes-not-updating-over-some-vpn-connections.md

 In response to the Covid-19 pandemic, an increasing number of users now work, learn, and socialize from home.
 They connect to the workplace by using VPN connections.
 These VPN users report that when they are added to or removed from security groups, the changes might not take effect as expected.
 They report symptoms such as the following:

-- Changes to network resource access do not take effect.
+- Changes to network resource access don't take effect.
 - Group Policies that target specific security groups don't apply correctly.
-- Folder Redirection policy is not applied correctly.
+- Folder Redirection policy isn't applied correctly.
 - Applocker rules that target specific security groups don't work.
 - Logon scripts that create mapped drives, including user home folder or GPP drive maps, don't work.
 - The `whoami /groups` command (run by using a Command Prompt window) reports an out-of-date list of group memberships for the user's local security context.